wikimedia/mediawiki-vendor/data-values/geo/README.md

 * Decimal degree (`55.7557860°, -37.6176330°` or `55.7557860° N, 37.6176330° W`)
 * Float (`55.7557860, -37.6176330` or `55.7557860 N, 37.6176330 W`)

-The parsers and formatters allow you to customize the used symbols for degrees, minutes and seconds and to change the letters used to indicate direction (N, E, S, W).
+The parsers and formatters allow you to customize the used symbols for degrees, minutes, and seconds and to change the letters used to indicate the direction (N, E, S, W).

 ## Requirements